 The two courses would be highly complementary: anyone doing English Literature would greatly benefit from the awareness of language developed in English Language; those studying Language would obviously benefit from enhancing their knowledge of how language has been used by writers in different forms and eras.

-During your first year you will cover knowledge and skills for the AS and A2 exams.
+During your first year you will cover knowledge and skills for the AS and A level exams.

 Unit 1: Language and the Individual and Society

 Two texts, (one contemporary and one older text) linked by topic or theme.